We5ter/Scanners-Box/README.md

 ###Project Description

-Scanners-Box is a collection of open source scanners which are from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scale scanners, modular scanner etc. **Well-known scanning tools, such as: nmap, w3af, brakeman will not be included int the scope of collection.**
+Scanners-Box is a collection of open source scanners which are from the github platform, including subdomain enumeration, database vulnerability scanners, weak passwords or information leak scanners, port scanners, fingerprint scanners, and other large scale scanners, modular scanner etc.**For other Well-known scanning tools, such as: nmap, w3af, brakeman will not be included in the scope of collection.**

 **We welcome everyone to contribute!**